CrevoNFT/delicate-dinos-contract/devdoc/Workflows.md

 `dinosContract.upgradeTraits(tokenId, teethLengthDelta, skinThicknessDelta, dnoUpTokenAmount);`

 ## Name (post-impact)
-- only once possible, after impact
+- only once possible, after impact (bonus feature)

 `dinosContract.setName("FunkyName77")`

 # Impact

+## Simulation for Dinos
+`yarn go-impact`
+- metadata is updated
+- artwork remains the same
-- impact events are emitted by Dinos Contract (how much the health was affected)
+- impact events `DinoDamaged(uint8)` are emitted by Dinos Contract (how much the fossil value was affected)

+- now, each dino's name can be updated (bonus feature)

+## Asteroids Drop
-- retrieve all, sort by max, take first n
+- retrieve all DinoDamaged() events, sort by max, take first n
   - drop 1 asteroid to each
-  - holders of dinos have them automatically
+  - holders of dinos obtain them automatically without claiming
+    - we call the mint method in the asteroids contract for each dino holder individually (script)

 - the remaining asteroids are for whitelist / public sale